 Mood and anxiety disorders are distinct conditions, but their biological underpinnings and clinical presentations frequently overlap.
-Because the nutritional considerations related to these disorders are similar, the conditions are described in a single chapter.

 Bipolar disorders include 1 or more manic episodes (when the mood is abnormally elevated, expansive, or irritable) or hypomanic episodes (when manic symptoms are present, but they are mild enough that they do not substantially interfere with a person’s functioning).
 Associated symptoms may include grandiosity, decreased need for sleep, pressured speech, racing thoughts, distractibility, and risky behavior such as excessive spending and sexual indiscretions.
 Symptoms of depression and mania often occur together.
 When this happens, the episode is described as having mixed features.

-Anxiety is marked by physiological arousal (motor tension, autonomic hyperactivity) and psychological arousal (excessive worry, increased vigilance).
+Anxiety is marked by physiological arousal (muscle tension, autonomic hyperactivity) and psychological arousal (excessive worry, increased vigilance).
 Norepinephrine, serotonin, and gamma-aminobutyric acid (GABA) may be involved in its pathophysiology, and both genetic predispositions and environmental factors are believed to play a role.

 Significant mood symptoms are present in up to 40% of primary care patients in the United States.
 Major depression occurs in about 16% of people (lifetime risk), and medical inpatients have increased prevalence.

 The following factors are associated with increased risk: